 - Photographer and clients will not impede normal park operations and programming.

-- The party is not permitted to disrupt park visitors or staff.
+- The party is not allowed to disrupt park visitors or staff.

-- No associated equipment for a photo shoot is permitted in any indoor buildings or allowed to block visitor entrances and pathways.
+- No associated equipment for a photo shoot is permitted in any indoor buildings or allowed to block visitor entrances or pathways.

-- No special consideration shall be given (golf carts, security, use of prohibited park equipment, etc.)
+- No special consideration shall be given (security, use of park golf carts and equipment, etc.)

 - No power or electrical power will be provided by Wake County Parks for the purposes of film, video or photography projects.